 Special Olympics athletes who work.
 They are 5 times more likely to work than adults with an intellectual disability not enrolled in Special Olympics.

 Community Living Ontario

 There are 107 local Community Living associations across Ontario providing assistance for individuals, parents, educators and employers to help people who have an intellectual disability to be fully included.

-This year the Special Olympics Ontario Provincial Spring Games are being held in Guelph, Ont.
+The 2017 Special Olympics Ontario Provincial Summer Games are being held in Peel Region, Ont.

 The Special Olympics is “the world’s largest movement dedicated to promoting respect, acceptance, inclusion, and human dignity for people with intellectual disabilities through sports.”

 Five Action Steps to disable the bullying of children with special needs:

 Change starts with each individual.
 Stereotypes and misconceptions about disabilities and special

 needs still exist in our classrooms and communities.
 Parents, educators and community leaders should lead

 by example so others can follow in demystifying myths which perpetuate the problem.